What is Hyperconvergence?

 Simpler Infrastructure

+One of the biggest advantages of HCI is its simplified infrastructure model.
 Administrators manage servers, storage, virtualization, and networking from one platform instead of multiple management consoles.
+This reduces the need to switch between different tools and lowers the complexity of day-to-day operations.

 Faster Deployment

-New clusters can often be deployed in hours rather than weeks because there is no SAN configuration or storage provisioning.
+New HCI clusters can often be deployed in hours rather than weeks because there is no SAN configuration or separate storage provisioning.
+Most platforms provide validated architectures and automated deployment workflows, allowing organizations to bring new infrastructure online much more quickly.

 Linear Scalability